nicola-lunghi/TonexOneController/README.md

 - The User can select an amplifier skin and also add descriptive text
 - Use of simple dual footswitches to select next/previous preset
 - Use of the "M-Vave Chocolate" bluetooth Midi footswitch device to switch presets (4 buttons, bank up/down)
+- Other Bluetooth Midi controllers should be fairly easy to support with code changes, provided they use the standard Bletooth Midi service and characteristic
 - USB host control of the Tonex pedal
+- With simple code changes, it could become just a tiny bridge device without the LCD display and touch screen

 ## Hardware Platforms
 The recommended hardware platform to use is the Waveshare 4.3" LCD board.